About

 Why We Built PeptidePrices

 The peptide market is opaque on purpose.
-Vendors don't publish price-per-mg comparisons because fragmented pricing protects their margins.
+Vendors don't publish standardized price comparisons because fragmented pricing protects their margins.
 Community reviews live in a dozen different subreddits, Trustpilot threads, and Telegram groups.
 Certificates of Analysis get copy-pasted between sites with batch IDs that don't match what's in the vial.

 We built PeptidePrices because every researcher we knew was doing the same manual work: opening 11 browser tabs, normalizing prices on paper, cross-referencing Reddit posts, and still ending up with a vendor that might be a scam.
 This site is the tool we wanted.